 As Soon as You’re Diagnosed

 - Research: Learn all of the hidden forms of your allergy food.
 For example, if you’re allergic to dairy, you will probably need to avoid all forms of cow’s milk such as whey, casein and lactose.
 Get to know these names so you can spot them on packaged-food labels.
 There is a form of dairy in most packages of salami for example.
-Here is a really good list for other names of dairy.
+Here is a great resource for where dairy can hide and a list to download for other names of dairy.

 - Remove: Go through everything in your pantry and fridge, and read the ingredients.
 Remove (or donate) any products that contain the ingredients you want to stay away from.
 If you live with other people, try to keep those foods in a separate cabinet so they’re out of your sight.